Latrobe-Innovation-Hub/innovation-hub-controller-API-CONTAINER/host-setup/README.md

 **Please Note**:
 - The script will require administrative privileges to run successfully.
 Ensure that you run the script with administrative rights.
 - Some steps might encounter errors, and the script will attempt to handle them gracefully.
-In case of any errors, check the relevant log files for more details.
 - You may need to restart your computer for some changes to take effect.
 - The script relies on PowerShell scripts (`install-host.ps1`, `uninstall-host.ps1`, and `check-host.ps1`) for its functionality.
 Keep these PowerShell scripts in the same directory as `windows_host_config_tool.bat` for proper execution.